jaycynth/secure-api-deployment/README.md

 - Whenever a pull request is created targeting the main branch.

 ## Jobs
-The workflow consists of five main jobs: test, build, docker, create-cluster, and deploy.
+The workflow consists of four main jobs: test, build, docker and deploy.

 ### 1. Test Job
-- This job is responsible for validating the code and running tests.
+- This job is responsible for running tests.

 ### 2. Build Job
-- This job builds the application and performs linting and manifest validation.
+- This job builds the application and performs linting and manifest validation and depends on the test job
     - Runs flake8 on app.py to check for code style issues.
     - Uses the instrumenta/kubeval-action@master to validate Kubernetes manifest files in the k8s directory.
 ### 3. Docker Job
- This job builds and pushes the Docker image to Docker Hub and depends on the build job.
+- This job builds and pushes the Docker image to Docker Hub and depends on the build job.

-### 4. Create Cluster Job
+### 4. Deploy Job
+- Downloads and installs Kind, which will allows to create a local Kubernetes cluster.
-- This job sets up a local Kubernetes cluster using kind.
+- Creates a new Kubernetes cluster using Kind.

-### 5. Deploy Job
-- This job deploys the application to the Kubernetes cluster created in the previous job.
+- Check Kubernetes Cluster Status by running kubectl cluster-info dump to get information about the cluster status.
+- Applies the Kubernetes manifests for deployment and service using kubectl, ensuring that the application is running in the cluster.